imchocomint/Hyprbian/README.md

 # Painless Hyprbian
-The ultimate guide to install lastest Hyprland on Debian sid/trixie/experimental (since Hyprland package for Debian is super outdated), using dark magic.
+The ultimate guide to install lastest Hyprland on Debian trixie/experimental (since Hyprland package for Debian is super outdated), using dark magic.

-# TO BE ADDED.
-A LOT OF THING IS STILL MISSING

-# NOTE: Won't work on Debian 12 or lower.
+# NOTE: Won't work on Debian 12 or lower; did not test, but do not expect to work on Debian 13.

 # NOTE 2: Please consider carefully before following this guide.
 You're going to make your system a [FrankenDebian](https://wiki.debian.org/SourcesList#Precautions).